ax-evxns/DQN-SMB/README.md

 # 🕹️ Deep Q-Learning for Super Mario Bros

 A Deep Q-Network (DQN) implementation trained to play **Super Mario Bros** using PyTorch and OpenAI Gym.
-The agent learns to complete levels using only screen frames as input, and reaches consistent flag captures in under 2500 episodes.
+The agent learns to complete levels using only screen frames as input and reaches consistent flag captures in 2500-4000 episodes.

 ![Mario Gameplay](gif/mario.gif)